Roslyn Union Free School District: Response to COVID-19

 On March 13, 2020, the decision was made to close schools and utilize remote learning for the week of March 16–20, as a precautionary measure to combat COVID-19, and perform a deep cleaning of busses and facilities during that time.
 The next week, Governor Andrew M. Cuomo informed the public that schools would remain shut until March 27.
 These closures were extended multiple times across New York until May 1, when it was announced that schools would remain closed for the remainder of the school year.
 Additionally, the district cancelled the Roslyn Summer Academy for Summer of 2020.

 As a tribute to the graduating seniors in Roslyn High School's Class of 2020, the district switched on the lights for the school's athletic field at 8:20 PM Eastern Time (20:20 Military Time), as a means of showing solidarity and support from the district.

 Due to the social distancing mandates, a normal graduation was not possible.
 As a result, the district put on special parades for the seniors, in addition to a virtual "Senior Sunset", continuing the tradition virtually.

 After it was announced by Governor Cuomo that socially-distanced, in-person graduations could take place, the district organized 8 individual, live graduations for the senior class on the high school's football field, which took place June 22, 23, 24, and 25, 2020.
 Two ceremonies took place each morning, and, as per social distancing guidelines, the ceremonies were limited to graduates and immediate family members (parents/guardians and siblings).
 Additionally, the district held a virtual graduation ceremony on Friday, June 26, 2020.

 As a result of social distancing guidelines, it was announced that the 2020–2021 school budget vote and board election on June 9, 2020, would take place by mail-in ballot only.
 The deadline was later extended until June 16, 2020, and saw the largest voter turnout in over a decade.
 The 2020-2021 school budget was passed by a wide margin, and saw the re-election of incumbents Meryl Waxman Ben-Levy and Clifford Saffron as president and vice president, respectively.

 The approved, $115,330,236 2021 budget includes a 1.89% increase in spending, a projected tax levy increase of 1.83% (which is within the allowable limit of 3.58%), and the continued maintenance of instructional services and programs.
 The approval of the propositions doesn't have any additional impact on local taxpayers.

 Administration

 As of the 2019–2020 school year, the superintendent of schools is Allison Brown and the Board of Education president is Meryl Waxman Ben-Levy.

+As of the 2025-2026 school year, this remains unchanged.